A dark-haired woman is sitting at a table while browsing on a laptop.

 Did you know?

 Borrowers with little to no credit history or poor credit may struggle to qualify for an unsecured credit card.
-You may not need a credit score to apply for a secured credit card.
+You may not even need a credit score to apply for a secured credit card.
 For example, there’s no credit score required to apply for a Discover it® Secured Card.2

 Building a strong credit history

 Student credit cards are often available even to people with limited or no credit history.
-However, if you've already been turned down due to your lack of credit history, it may be a good idea to find ways to start building your credit.
+However, if you've already been turned down due to your lack of credit history, it may be a good idea to find ways to start building credit.

 Timing and strategy for future applications